 I was speaking with a Business Associate of mine and he commented that he recently purchased a very high-end truck.
 (I will keep the Brand of the truck out of this Blog, as this may have been an isolated incident).

 His truck required warranty work.
 After the dealership did testing on the vehicle they determined that nothing was wrong.
 (The truck didn’t have the same problem that the client experienced a week or two ago) While the vehicle was under full warranty, the dealership proceeded to charge him for their time.
 While the bill was only $400, the impact on their decision to do this with a $65,000 truck could have significant impact.

-While I am not suggesting you waive fees or never charge a client, sometimes the perception of what decisions you make, regardless of the size of the bill can have significant long term impact with your client and their relationship with your business.
+While I am not suggesting you waive fees or never charge a client, sometimes the perception of what decisions you make, regardless of the size of the bill can have a significant long term impact with your customer and their relationship with your business.